Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/update_edges_dataframe/update_edges_dataframe.md

     final_predicted_cluster: pd.DataFrame
 ) -> Tuple[pd.DataFrame, pd.DataFrame]:
 ```

-This function updates the edges DataFrame (`first_level_clustered_nodes`) with new cluster assignments (`final_predicted_cluster`) and keywords from the updated prediction clusters.
-It also identifies nodes that remain unclustered (single article clusters) and prepares a DataFrame for these unclustered nodes with relevant columns.

 Parameters
 : **`first_level_clustered_nodes`** (`pd.DataFrame`): A DataFrame with information about each pair of nodes and their edge connections.
 Output from `generate_cluster` function.